AdobeDocs/dynamic-media-classic.en/help/using/searching-assets.md

 1. In the Search field, enter a search term.
 1. To the right of the Search field, select **[!UICONTROL Go]** or press **[!UICONTROL Enter]**.

-   The results of your search appear in the Browse Panel on the right.
+   The results of your search appear in the Browse panel on the right.

 <!-- Does not appear to be working anymore >[!NOTE]
 >